 Personally, I find the best time to see wisteria at Brookside to be around the last week of April to the first week of May.

-Wisteria Bloom Update at Brookside Gardens 4/7/2022: Unfortunately the wisteria arbor will be closed this year because it is under construction for repair.
+Wisteria Bloom Update at Brookside Gardens 4/12/202: While the wisteria arbor has been repaired the wisteria hanging off of it was cut.
+So there won’t be a tunnel of wisteria here this year as in past years.
 The wisteria in the 4 season garden will still be available for viewing.

 Apple Blossoms a Brookside Gardens in Maryland